Wollac/iota-crypto-demo/README.md

 ## Examples
 - `bech32` encode and decode bech32 addresses from WOTS and Ed25519 hashes.<br>
 Run the example with `go run examples/bech32/main.go` and use `-help` to see the available commands.
-- `ed25519` creates bundles using the Ed25519 signature scheme with varying number of input transactions and one output transaction.<br>
-Run the example with `go run examples/ed25519/main.go` and use `-help` to see the available command-line flags.
 - `kdf` shows the private and public key derivation using SLIP-0010 and BIP-0039 mnemonics + passphrase.<br>
 It performs the legacy IOTA seed derivation (as implemented in the Ledger App) based on BIP-0032 and the Ed25519 key derivation following SLIP-0010.<br>
 Run with `go run examples/kdf/main.go` and use `-help` to see the available command-line flags.